BradNeuberg/p2psockets/README.md

 	* Ant 1.6.0

 You must set the following environment variables to build the source:
-	//I'm not sure if this is true any longer ???
 	* JAVA_HOME - The location of your Java SDK

 Type 'ant help' for information on available Ant tasks.